 Scientific name: Pituophis catenifer sayi

-- A subspecies of the gopher snake, it is Yellowstone's largest reptile; ranges from 50 to 72 inches long.
+- A subspecies of the gopher snake, is Yellowstone's largest reptile, ranging from 50 to 72 inches long.

 - Yellowish with a series of black, brown, or reddish-brown blotches down the back; the darkest, most contrasting colors are near the head and tail; blotches are shaped as rings around the tail.

 - Head resembles a turtle's in shape, with a protruding scale at the tip of the snout and a dark band extending from the top of the head through the eye to the lower jaw.

 - In Yellowstone, found at lower elevations, drier, warmer climates, and open areas such as near Mammoth.